ankitects/anki-changes/README.md

 Searching:

+- You can use `w:something` to search on word boundaries, eg:
+  - `w:dog`
+    search for "dog" on a word boundary - will match "dog", but not "doggy" or "underdog".
+  - `w:dog*`
+    will match "dog" and "doggy", but not "underdog".
+  - `w:*dog`
+    will match "dog" and "underdog", but not "doggy".
 - You can now use `re:something` to search via regular expression, eg:
-  - `re:\bdog\b` will search for the word 'dog'.
-It has a word boundary character (`\b`) at the start and end, so it will match 'a dog', but not 'a doggy'.
-  - `front:re:t+1` would match "t1", "tt1" and so on in the Front field
+  - `"re:(some|another).*thing"`
+    find notes that have "some" or "another" on them, followed by 0 or more characters, and then "thing"
+  - `re:\d{3}`
+    find notes that have 3 digits in a row
   - When searching by regex, unicode case folding is used, so searching for `re:über` will show a card that has "Über" on it.
 - `nc:something` (short for "no combining (characters)") can be used to search while